 If they do, the records merge into a single representation of the entity, eliminating any duplicates.

-To better understand the difference between benefits of identity resolution and entity resolution, consider the following example:
+To better understand the difference between the benefits of identity resolution and entity resolution, consider the following example:

 Suppose a healthcare provider has multiple records for a patient named John Smith.
-The identity resolution process would involve consolidating all the information from these records into a single complete profile of John Smith.
+The identity resolution process would involve consolidating all the information from these records into a single, complete profile of John Smith.

 A complete profile can contribute towards analytics, reporting, or other purposes.